adscorp100/mdhomecarebuild/src/content/blog/where-can-i-use-my-companion-card-nsw.md

 The term 'companion' in the context of this program refers specifically to the person accompanying the cardholder to provide necessary attendant care support.
 This role can be filled by various individuals depending on the cardholder's choice for a particular outing; it could be a paid support worker or carer, a family member, a friend, or a partner.
 The card is issued in the name of the person with the disability, who then selects their companion for each specific event or activity.

 It is crucial to understand the definition of 'attendant care support' within the program's framework.
 It entails significant, active assistance required due to the disability, encompassing areas like mobility, communication, self-care, or planning, particularly where aids and technology alone are insufficient to enable participation.
 This definition deliberately excludes situations where the support needed is solely for social company, reassurance, encouragement, or for 'just-in-case' scenarios.
 The program is designed for situations where the companion's presence and active support are essential for the cardholder to access the activity, not merely desirable for comfort or confidence.
-This strict definition aligns directly with the program's eligibility criteria, which focus on individuals with a demonstrable, lifelong need for essential human support to overcome participation barriers caused by their disability.
+This strict definition aligns directly with the program's companion card eligibility criteria, which focus on individuals with a demonstrable, lifelong need for essential human support to overcome participation barriers caused by their disability.

-## Are You Eligible for the NSW Companion Card?
-Detailed Criteria Explained
+## Companion Card Eligibility: Detailed Criteria Explained

-Eligibility for the NSW Companion Card is carefully defined and centres on the functional impact of a person's disability on their ability to participate in the community and the lifelong nature of their need for support.
+Companion card eligibility for the NSW Companion Card is carefully defined and centres on the functional impact of a person's disability on their ability to participate in the community and the lifelong nature of their need for support.
 The assessment is based on need, not financial status; the card is not means-tested.

 ### Core Eligibility Criteria